AVEVA/sample-adh-data_views_jupyter-python/README.md

 ### Running Jupyter Notebook

 Open a terminal and type in `jupyter notebook`.
 This will open a browser window.
-Navigate to the cloned repository and open up `Wind_Turbine_ADH_Data_ADH_Python_Library.ipynb`.
+Navigate to the cloned repository and open up `Wind_Turbine_Cds_Data_Cds_Python_Library.ipynb`.
 Run the cells one by one and you can see the output in browser itself.

 ### Test Jupyter Notebook